A deal to protect hundreds of thousands of young immigrants who were brought to the country illegally as children is “dead,” President Trump has said.

-In September, the Trump administration announced its plan to phase out the Deferred Action for Childhood Arrivals program (DACA) – which provides a level of amnesty to certain undocumented immigrants, many of whom came to the U.S. as children – with a six-month delay for recipients.
+The Trump administration announced last year its plan to phase out the Deferred Action for Childhood Arrivals program (DACA) – which provides a level of amnesty to certain undocumented immigrants, many of whom came to the U.S. as children – with a six-month delay for recipients.

 Here’s a look at the DACA program and why the Trump administration wants to dismantle it.

 The DACA program was formed through executive action by former President Barack Obama in 2012 and allowed certain people who came to the U.S. illegally as minors to be protected from immediate deportation.
 Recipients, called Dreamers, were able to request “consideration of deferred action” for a period of two years, which was subject to renewal.

 “Deferred action is a use of prosecutorial discretion to defer removal action against an individual for a certain period of time,” U.S. Citizenship and Immigration Services stated.
 “Deferred action does not provide lawful status.”